How Is Credit Card Debt Split During Divorce?

-In the immediate aftermath of her divorce, White said it was really hard for her family to recover from having two incomes to cover debt to having it all rest on her shoulder.
+In the immediate aftermath of her divorce, White said it was really hard for her family to recover from having two incomes to cover debt to having it all rest on her shoulders.

 In the end, she’s proud of proving to herself that she could take financial responsibility for herself.

 “It was very, very challenging,” White said.
-“However, I will say it was also very empowering because I was the one who was in control of my money.
-No money came into that house or left that house without me knowing it or doing it.”
+“But it was also very empowering because I was the one who was in control of my money.”